OpenSmallworld/magik-vscode/README.md

 Limitation: Compile (saved) files rather than methods during debugging to ensure the line numbers remain in step.

 Warning: There are some performance issues with stepping!

+### **Magik Console File**

+A Magik Console file is a Magik file named console*.magik.
+A Magik Console file can be used to evalutate code and display results like the Magik terminal, but with the behaviour of a Magik editor.<br>
+The current region can be evaluated by pressing **F7** and the results are displayed in the file.<br>
+The console supports command history.
+Use **Alt+[** to show the previous command and **Alt+]** to show the next command.<br>
+A console file can be created (in the temp directory) using **Alt+E**.

+Standard output (e.g. tracebacks and write statements) will be shown in the console file if `magik-vscode.enableOutputToConsoleFile` is set to true.

+Closing all console files will stop standard output being captured and revert behaviour back to the terminal.

+Limitation: The console file does not currently support waiting for a response (where !terminal!.get_line() is used).

+Warning: Capturing output in the console file is an experimental feature.<br>
+This is controlled by the setting `magik-vscode.enableOutputToConsoleFile` and is disabled by default.

 ## Installation